 Pam Leiter, Assistant Director

 Valerie Hall, Curator

 Sandy Osborne, Education Program Specialist

 Stacey Clementz, Environmental Education Program Specialist

-The General Store is open during the museum's public hours or by appointment.
-If you would like to know whether the shop carries a particular item don't hesitate to call 217-586-2612 or email the gift shop.
-We now accept VISA and Mastercard!
+The Museum Store is open during the museum's public hours or by appointment.
+If you would like to know whether the shop carries a particular item don't hesitate to call 217-586-2612.

-Visit our Facebook to see the newest pieces in our Gift Shop and consignment gallery!
+Visit our Facebook to see the newest pieces in our Museum Store and Local Artist Gallery!

 Photographs-Tours-Appraisals-Caring for your Heirlooms-Memberships-Donations

 What are the photograph policies in your museum?
 What are the publication policies?

 Photographs for personal use may be taken of the museum's permanent collection.
 Any photograph taken for publication must be approved by museum staff.
 Contact the Director at 586-2612; email email@example.com